PankajWorks/ambari-agent-simulator/README.md

     show help info

 ## Introduction to Weave Networking
+[Weave](https://github.com/weaveworks/weave) is a tool to connect Docker containers distributed across different hosts.
+This project use Weave to assign each Docker container (with Ambari-agent) a unique internal IP and a domain name.
+In each VM, a special Docker container will be launched by Weave to act as a Router, and to connect all the Docker containers in this VM with other Docker containers in other VMs.
+Also, another special Docker container will be launched by Weave to act as a DNS for this VM.
+Each Docker container can connect with each other by using the internal IP, host name or domain name.

+All the Weave internal IP should be configured by the user.
+In this following document, we use subnet 192.168.#.#/16, and use the IP within this subnet to configure Weave.
+Actually, You can use any IP as you wish, even public IP, in which case, it will replace and redirect the connection to the real outside connection.

 ## Quick Start
 * Step 1: Mark down IP of the GCE VM which installed Ambari-server, Ambari_Server_IP=104.196.81.81